Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 Recessed sides reduce chamber volume for faster heating and improve access.
 The right-side recess includes a modular bayonet-style spool holder compatible with 2kg spools and dryboxes, plus a new loading lever that makes feeding flexible filaments quick and simple.

-Prusa Core One 3D printer in a tech lab, a person adjusting it, with the filament spool visible inside.
+Prusa Core One 3D printer with an orange accent in a lab setting, a person adjusting it.

 The left-side pocket provides customizable tool storage with magnetic mounting points.
 The front door opens from either side and locks at 90° or 180° for flexible access.
 It also features reinforced hinges for smoother operation and better sealing.